The Untold Truth Of The Menendez Brothers

 The Menendez Brothers were good actors

-The night of their parents' murder, the police headed to the Menendez residence after receiving the brothers' 911 call (in which Lyle Menendez infamously wailed, "Someone killed our parents!").
-According to some accounts (via Rolling Stone), the sight of a bawling Erik Menendez curled up on the front lawn greeted the officers.
+The night of their parents' murder, the police headed to the Menendez residence after receiving the brothers' 911 call (in which Lyle Menendez infamously wailed (via the BBC), "Someone killed my parents!").
+According to some accounts, the sight of a bawling Erik Menendez curled up on the front lawn greeted the officers.
 Upon entering the mansion, they beheld a crime scene so brutal, they thought it was the mob's handiwork.

 Advertisement

 When Sgt.
-Tom Edmonds of the Beverly Hills Police Department spoke with the brothers that night, they already had an alibi prepared — after seeing a movie, they went to a food festival, came home some time before midnight, and stumbled upon their murdered parents in the den.
-Lyle also mentioned that when they entered their home, he caught a whiff of shotgun smoke, reports the Los Angeles Times.
-Despite this strange and somewhat inconsistent detail — as the smoke couldn't have lingered that long — Edmonds found the brothers' testimonies and trauma so believable, he didn't ask them to undergo testing for gunshot residue.
+Tom Edmonds of the Beverly Hills Police Department spoke with the brothers that night, they already had an alibi prepared: After seeing a movie, they went to a food festival, came home some time before midnight, and stumbled upon their murdered parents in the den.
+Lyle also mentioned that when they entered their home, he caught a whiff of shotgun smoke.
+Despite this strange and somewhat inconsistent detail — as the smoke couldn't have lingered that long — Edmonds found the brothers' testimonies and trauma so believable that he didn't ask them to undergo testing for gunshot residue.

 In other words, Lyle and Erik successfully lied and cried their way out of trouble that night.
-In hindsight, considering how the younger Menendez's acting skills earned him recognition at Beverly Hills High, reports Vanity Fair, this wasn't entirely surprising.
+In hindsight, considering how the younger Menendez's acting skills earned him recognition at Beverly Hills High, this wasn't entirely surprising.
+Days later, Lyle hired armor-clad bodyguards for his and Erik's protection, which further sold their story.
+After they served their purpose, Lyle fired them without batting an eyelash.

 Advertisement